Overnight Oats for a Crowd

 Use a big bowl, add liquid and sweetener to taste, then either cover and refrigerate the bowl or spoon it into individual jars.
 That way you can still take a cutesy mason jar picture for Instagram.

-Not that I encourage the perfect-life facade.
+Not that I encourage a pinterest-perfect facade.
 I’m just sayin’.

 So here is my solution.
 It’s not brilliant, by any means, but since I haven’t seen it anywhere else, I think it’s worth sharing.
 Because it’s easy, it’s cheap, and it’s fast. – 3 qualities that more often herald a bad dating relationship than healthy food that feeds a crowd.